DemidSergeev/DemidSergeev/README.md

 - 👋 Hi, I’m @DemidSergeev
-- I'm currently studying as second year student at Bonch-Bruevich SPbSUT
+- I'm learning Software Engineering at Bonch-Bruevich SPbSUT and have finished second year of bachelor program.
-- Right now I'm getting familiar with GitHub and Linux
+- Some of my current interests: SQL, PyQt6, Machine Learning.

 <!---
 DemidSergeev/DemidSergeev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.